 Main benefits of the decarbonisation and electrification of the economy.

 As part of the journey toward a sustainable future, the group has taken on its own commitments with regard to decarbonisation: the company has set a target to reduce the intensity of its emissions by 50% by 2030 with respect to 2007 levels and become carbon neutral by 2050.
-Currently, Iberdrola's emissions levels are 32% below the average for European utility companies.
+Currently, Iberdrola's emissions are just one-quarter of the average for the European electricity sector.